Medford, Massachusetts: Transportation

 During the 17th century, a handful of major public roads (High Street, Main Street, Salem Street, "the road to Stoneham", and South Street) served the population, but the road network started a long-term expansion in the 18th century.
 The Medford Turnpike Company was incorporated in 1803 and (as was reasonably common at the time) turned what is now Mystic Avenue over to the city in 1866.
 The Andover Turnpike Company was incorporated in 1805 and turned what is now Forest Street and Fellsway West over to Medford in 1830.

 Other major commercial transportation projects included the Middlesex Canal by 1803, the Boston and Lowell Railroad in West Medford in the 1830s, and the Boston and Maine Railroad to Medford Center in 1847.

 A horse-powered street railway began running to Somerville and Charlestown in 1860.
 The street railway network expanded in the hands of various private companies and went electric in the late 1890s when trolleys to Everett and downtown Boston were available.
 Streetcars were converted to buses in the 20th century.
 Interstate 93 was constructed between 1956 and 1963.

 Spongy moth

-In 1868, a French astronomer and naturalist, Leopold Trouvelot, was attempting to breed a better silkworm using spongy moths.
+In 1868, a French astronomer and naturalist, Leopold Trouvelot, was attempting to breed a better silkworm using spongy moths which are native to Asia and Europe.
 Several moths escaped from his home at 27 Myrtle Street.
 Within ten years, the insect had denuded the vegetation in the neighborhood.
 It spread over North America.